 That’s not the most appropriate title.
-My intention is not to dub another type of Enterprise Architecture (least of all one that sounds like a holiday package).
+My intention is not to dub another type of Enterprise Architecture, and least of all one that sounds like a holiday package.
 That would defy the points I’m trying to make.
 Yet I couldn’t help it.
 The concept of Enterprise Architecture (EA) as I understand it – and luckily I’m not alone – is all-inclusive by definition.
 It doesn’t mean EA should include everything, just those things that are important for the enterprise and can be supported by EA management.
 Some of them are currently missing.

-There seems to be a broad consensus around EA being strategy enabler.
+There seems to be a broad consensus around EA being a strategic enabler.
 Gartner defines EA as “the process of translating business vision and strategy into effective organizational change”.
 But then strategy is hardly anywhere in the frameworks and unfortunately not much in the EA practice.
-TOGAF does not provide any way of seeing how EA supports delivery of business strategy.
+TOGAF does not provide any way of seeing how EA supports the delivery of business strategy.
 Actually, motivation concepts were entirely missing until recently.
-What appeared in the version 9 was a motivation extension in the content framework humbly featuring driver, goal and objective.
-It’s difficult to understand why motivation should be an extension and not core concept.
+What appeared in version 9 was a motivation extension in the content framework timidly featuring driver, goal and objective.
+It’s difficult to understand why motivation should be an extension and not a core concept.
 Shouldn’t it all be derived from there?
 Other frameworks seem to be doing a bit better in that respect.
-For DoDAF the concepts of capabilities, measures, and goals (desired effects) play central role in the meta-model and they are well integrated with the enablers – services, activities, people and systems.
-FEAF in its Performance Reference Model has clarity about value creation from inputs (people, technology, other fixed assets) through outputs (processes and activities) to outcomes (mission, business and customer results).
+For DoDAF the concepts of capabilities, measures, and goals (desired effects) play a central role in the meta-model, and they are well integrated with the enablers – services, activities, people and systems.
+FEAF in its Performance Reference Model has clarity about value creation from inputs (people, technology, and other fixed assets) through outputs (processes and activities) to outcomes (mission, business and customer results).

-EA needs strategy to direct its change and strategy needs EA to make things happen.
+EA needs a strategy to direct its change and strategy needs EA to make things happen.
 And not only for that.
-Strategy needs architecture for its own design to improve its communication and execution control.
-After all it was the advent of strategy maps that turned Balanced Scorecard from an original idea to worldwide adoption.
+The strategy needs architecture for its own design to improve its communication and execution control.
+After all, it was the advent of strategy maps that turned the Balanced Scorecard from an original idea to worldwide adoption.

-Another general consensus probably first articulated by by Peter Drucker is
+Another general consensus probably first articulated by Peter Drucker is

 Structure must follow strategy